mental health at work

 The third part of the activity is about how to support other people.
 An interactive scenario simulates a conversation where the learner attempts to support a colleague at work.
 The learner is asked to make choices on how best to react within the flow of realistic dialogue, highlighting the importance of open questions and the sensitivity of appropriate language.

 The course has been designed to be accessible to a broad audience and form a solid introduction to the topic.
-We are conscious that mental health topics have a breadth and depth that this course does not fully capture, and we welcome your feedback and how we might customise the format to your specific needs.
+We are conscious that mental health topics have a breadth and depth that this course does not fully capture, and we welcome your feedback and how we can customise the format to your specific needs.

 Where are we with mental health?